OpenAddressesUK/theodolite/app/views/static/about/docs.md

 For the time being, Open Addresses uses a fork of the original Turbot; it is our ambition to merge our effort with Open Corporates' later in time.

+If you want to write a component that imports data into Open Addresses, take a look at the [Turbot quickstart guide](http://turbot.openaddressesuk.org/docs/quickstart).

 You are welcome to review or contribute to the our version of Turbot on GitHub [here](https://github.com/OpenAddressesUK/turbot-client) for the command line client and [here](https://github.com/OpenAddressesUK/turbot-runner) for the "runner" component.

 ###The Companies House ETL